MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 <br />

-### Encrypt the Traffic between the Client Application and DeployR
+## Encrypt the Traffic between the Client Application and DeployR

 >[!IMPORTANT]
 >We strongly recommend that HTTPS be enabled in **all production environments.**

 This section walks you through the steps for securing the connections between the client application and the DeployR front-end.
 Doing so will encrypt the communication between client and front-end to prevent traffic from being modified or read.

-### Using Windows IIS to Encrypt**
+### Using Windows IIS to Encrypt

 > Make sure the name of the certificate matches the domain name of the front-end URL.

 **On each front-end machine:**

-1. Install the trusted, signed HTTPS "API certificate" with a private key in the certificate store on the front-end machine.
+1. Install the trusted, signed ** API HTTPS certificate** with a private key in the certificate store on the front-end machine.
 <a name="iis"></a>
 1. Launch IIS.
 1. In the "Connections" pane on the left, expand the "Sites" folder and select the website.